 The Future of the English Language in Japan

-With the increase in tourism and globalization, there is a continuous effort to improve English education in Japan.
+With the increase in tourism and globalization, there is a continuous effort to improve English teaching in Japan.
 Government initiatives have promoted exchange programs and encouraged a more communicative approach to language teaching.
 However, the journey to fluency remains a cultural and structural challenge.